tslocum/sriracha/INSTALL.md

 Create a directory where board files will be written to.
 A new sub directory is created for each board, except when a board is created with a blank directory.
-Blank directory boards are useful when your site will always only have one board.
+Blank directory boards are useful when your site will only have one board.

 ## 2. Install PostgreSQL